JensDll/vue3-form-validation/README.md

   - **Description** </br>
     Array of all current validation errors messages.

-`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field.
+`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field:

-**Typing:**

 ```ts
 type TransformedField<T> = {